 However, their excluded status might have some limitations.
 Consulting with a bankruptcy attorney is recommended for a clearer picture.

 You must list your retirement accounts on the bankruptcy schedule (though you can keep the money in those accounts).
 Bankruptcy schedules provide your financial information to the court.
-In case you are having trouble with your finances and are thinking of filing for bankruptcy, call 888-297-6023 to discuss your case with expert bankruptcy lawyers.
+In case you are having trouble with your finances and are thinking of filing for bankruptcy, call 888-297-6023 to discuss your case with bankruptcy lawyers.
 They can guide you on how to protect your retirement accounts in case of bankruptcy.